 This is a vegan, gluten-free, and sugar-free rose cardamom granola, sweetened only with dates.
 It’s lightly sweet and perfectly clumped, just right for breakfast with yogurt or almond milk.

-Almond meal and chopped almonds bulk things up here and add lots of protein, oats round it out, and rosewater and cardamom add some delicate flavour without being overwhelming.
-(Don’t add more rosewater than recommended unless you want a soap-flavoured breakfast.)
-Using the base of almond meal and oats makes it gluten free, and a little coconut oil along with the dates hold everything together and keep it vegan.
+Almond meal and chopped almonds bulk things up here and add protein, oats round it out, and rosewater and cardamom add some delicate flavour without being overwhelming.
+Using the base of almond meal and oats makes it gluten-free, and a little coconut oil along with the dates hold everything together and keep it vegan.
 No butter or egg whites needed.

 Almond, Rose, and Cardamom Granola